What Is an Open House and How Does It Work?

 Other than scheduling the open house by appointment, most other aspects of it stay the same.
 Some complex buildings will only have open houses by appointment to not crowd the common areas of that building in respect for other residents.

-How to find open houses
+How to find an open house

 How to Find Open Houses